Marcin90K/NotepadWPF/README.md

 ## Releases history:
 * v1.0.0:
-     The first released version
+     - The first released version

-* v2.0.0: (No compatible with previeous release)
+* v2.0.0: (No longer compatible with previeous release)
      - The RichTextBox has been replaced with the TexBox
      - All Dialog Boxes have been implemented in the View layer instead of ViewModel to be align with MVVM convesion.